American Pokeweed, Inkberry, Pokeberry, Poke, Polk Salad, Pigeonberry

 Accepted Infraspecific Names (2): *Phytolacca americana var. americana (autonym) and Phytolacca americana var. rigida (Small) D.B.Caulkins & R.E.Wyatt. *When an intraspecific taxa is named, an autonym (“type-specimen) is automatically generated that is the closest to the original species.
 All have their own list of synonyms.
 Plants found in Missouri, where I live, are Phytolacca americana var. americana.

 The genus, Phytolacca Tourn. ex L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Supposedly, the genus was first named and described by Joseph Pitton de Tournefort but I didn’t see him mentioned in Mr. Linnaeus’s description (HERE).

-Plants of the World Online lists 25 species in the Phytolacca genus (as of 5-21-21 when I last updated this page).
+As of 4-18-22 when this page was last updated, Plants of the World Online lists 26 species in the Phytolacca genus.
 It is a member of the plant family Phytolaccaceae with a total of 5 genera.
 Those numbers could change as updates are made.